 The US came in second at 31 per cent, followed by Australia (30 per cent), and France (29 per cent).
 “Countries with the lowest percentage of fatal crashes tied to alcohol were Israel (3.2 per cent), Japan (6.2 per cent), and Austria (6.8 per cent).”

 I don’t know.
 I’m not a lawmaker.
 But maybe the fact that we basically give drunk drivers who kill people a free pass might have something to do with it.
+We already have to right to take those who drink drive to court, just like in someone in the US would, seeking help from someone like this Gainesville drunk driving injury attorney who might help bring that person to justice.

 Just last month Jared Dejong was sentenced to just five years for killing Andrea Christidis on the Western University campus last October.
 Dejong was drunk when he drove up ONTO THE SIDEWALK and killed Andrea, who was 18 years old and had only been at university for one month.